WiseFool92/AnimalShelterApi/README.md

 _This application is meant to be viewed in the browser & connected to a database which holds the shelter information.
 It will need a .NET Core Sdk 3.1 or 2.2 & ASP.Net 3.1 or 2.2 download.
 It will need a mysql workbench 8.0 to be connected to it_

+_This application is Swagger & CORS ready.
+With progress towards token authentication and userlogin.
+I didn't get to fininsh updating the startup file to be functional for Tokens & login_

 ## Setup/Installation Requirements

 _Make sure you have [git version control](https://git-scm.com/downloads) installed on your computer._